Often when we start the home building journey, we do so with the conversation that seems most natural. We need somewhere to build!

 Double storeys - Double storey houses are a great way to maximise space, but they can also max out your budget.
-The size of your block and location will be taken into consideration as not every block can accommodate a double story building.
+The size of your block and location will be taken into consideration as not every block can accommodate a double storey building.

 Land availability and visibility